Skip to Content

 Small cars are easy and fun to drive!

-There are obvious benefits to traveling in both small and large cars, so before you plan your road trip, decide what the most important factors are.
-For us, gas mileage and maneuverability are both very high on the list, and we’ve always been very comfortable traveling in a small car.
+There are obvious benefits to traveling in both small and large cars, so before you plan your road trip, decide what the most important factors are for you.
+For us, gas mileage and maneuverability are both very high on the list, and we’ve always been comfortable traveling in a small car.

 Here are some of the benefits of small-car travel that you should consider before your next road trip.